Pollutants and Collections

 Concrete; laser printers; construction; humans; cooking and food; burning candles; coal combustion; aerosol humidifiers |

-The risk of pollutant damage increases in microenvironments because pollutants cannot escape, elevating their concentrations.
-This is why ventilated storage is recommended for collections made of malignant plastics such as cellulose nitrate.
-There can also be health and safety implications, as in the case of sulfide minerals offgassing toxic vapors.
+The risk of pollutant damage increases in microenvironments (like sealed cases) because pollutants cannot escape, elevating their concentrations.
+This can be damaging to human health and safety in the case of pollutant-producing collections.
+For example, ventilated storage is recommended for collections made of malignant plastics such as cellulose nitrate.

 Monitoring

 There is currently no pollutant equivalent to a temperature/relative humidity datalogger that can be read in house within the budgets of many collecting institutions.
-For example, a relative humidity monitor actually is a pollutant monitoring device, but it only monitors for a single pollutant: water vapor.
-Because there are so many different pollutants and there are so many different components of air, it is, at this stage, impossible to have one monitoring device that can do what it does for relative humidity for all of the pollutants collections about which collections stewards might be concerned.
-Institutions must “pick their battles” – are you most concerned about a specific collection; are you worried about the potential that a new material has for offgassing; do you have the resources to pursue implementing a monitoring system that is expensive and extensive?
+A relative humidity monitor actually is a pollutant monitoring device, but it only monitors for a single pollutant: water vapor.
+Because there are so many different pollutants and there are so many different components of air, it is, at this stage, impossible to have one monitoring device that can accurately measure all the pollutants collections stewards are worried about.
+Institutions must “pick their battles.”
+Are you most concerned about a specific collection?
+Are you worried about the potential that a new material has for off-gassing?
+Do you have the resources to pursue implementing a monitoring system that is expensive and extensive?

-There is a wide range of pollutant monitoring techniques that vary in their accessibility, specificity, and ability to produce quantitative results.
+There are a wide range of pollutant monitoring techniques that vary in their accessibility, specificity, and ability to produce quantitative results.
 Some examples are presented in Table 2.

 Type of Technique |